Single Image Estimation of Cell Migration Direction by Deep Circular Regression: Introduction

 \section{Introduction}

-Cell images are widely used in biomedical research.
-Information extraction from cell images is a crucial prerequisite for answering challenging biomedical questions.
-Important cell image analysis tasks include segmentation, classification, and tracking \cite{Liu2021,Xu2022}.
-In this work we study the problem of single image estimation of cell migration direction (SIECMD), i.e. estimating the future direction of cell migration from a single image of a cell, see Figure \ref{fig:examples} for examples.
+Microscopic images of individual cells are essential in biomedical research, with extracting meaningful information critical for addressing complex questions.
+Key tasks in cell image analysis include segmentation, classification, and tracking \cite{Liu2021,Xu2022}.
+This work focuses on single image estimation of cell migration direction (SIECMD), predicting the future direction of cell migration from a single image, as shown in Figure \ref{fig:examples}.

-Cell migration direction can be easily obtained from cell tracking in videos \cite{Maska2023}.
-In contrast, performing this estimation by using a single image is much more challenging.
-There are, however, biological indications that this estimation is possible: A cell's first reaction to a chemical cue, which promotes migration towards or away of the gradient, is to polarize and extend protrusions in the direction of migration.
-The cell uses these protrusions to exert forces to the substrate, causing the cell to migrate in the direction of these protrusions, see \cite{Ridley2003} for a detailed explanation.
-The study \cite{Jiang2005} shows that the migration direction (of an adhering mammalian cell) is influenced by its enforced polarity, i.e. a large front and a small rear.
-Consequently, there exists a clear relationship between the motility and shape of individual migrating cells \cite{Keren2009}.